EmmanuelMasavoDjegou/EmmanuelMasavoDjegou.github.io/README.md

 This site showcases my research, industry experience, applied projects, awards, and contact information.
 It is built with pure HTML, CSS, and vanilla JavaScript — no frameworks, no build tools — and is hosted on GitHub Pages.

-**Expertise:** Survival Analysis · Deep Learning · Recurrent Event Modeling · Joint Models · Bayesian Methods
+**Expertise:** Survival Analysis · Deep Learning · Recurrent Event Modeling · Joint Modeling · Bayesian Methods · Meta Analysis

 ---